Nathaniel Powell

 Nathaniel Powell (1587 – March 22, 1622) was an English-born early American colonist, cartographer, military leader, and politician who served briefly as the acting governor of the colony of Virginia for a ten-day period in 1619.
 Powell's additional service in colonial Virginia included as president of the Virginia Governor's Council and as a delegate to the first session of the Virginia General Assembly.
-He contributed to John Smith's sixth chapter of The Generall Historie of Virginia and helped make the first map of Virginia.
+He contributed to John Smith's sixth chapter of The Generall Historie of Virginia and helped make the first map of Chesapeake Bay area.

 Early life

 Powell was born in 1587, in Surrey, England and spent much of his early life as a planter.
 He served as an officer in the British Army, where he attained the rank of captain.
 He departed England aboard the Susan Constant on December 19, 1606 and arrived to Jamestown, Virginia in 1607.